StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Python_Scripts_Overview.md

 # CF-Plugin Scripts overview
 To transform without pushing anything we need to extract some logic out of the transformation and add it to deploy scripts.
 All python scripts you will find in the resource folder see [here](https://github.com/StuPro-TOSCAna/TOSCAna/tree/master/server/src/main/resources/cloudFoundry/deployment_scripts).
-We add all commands and execution of python scripts into the `deploy_application.sh`.
-This should be done while the transformation process.
+We add all commands and execution of python scripts into the `deploy.sh`.
+This is done during the transformation process.
-Therefore the script have to do following things:
+Therefore the script has to do following things:

 ## Create the Services needed for the App
 To create a service, use: `cf create service`.